AkashPatel241995/APImageTransactionEffect/README.md

 #### Get it as:
 ##### 1) source files

-1. Download the BCMagicTransition repository as a zip file or clone it
+1. Download the APImageTransactionEffect repository as a zip file or clone it
-2. Copy the BCMagicTransition files into your Xcode project
+2. Copy the APImageTransactionEffect files into your Xcode project

 ##### 2) via Cocoa pods

-BCMagicTransition is available on [CocoaPods](http://cocoapods.org).
+APImageTransactionEffect is available on [CocoaPods](http://cocoapods.org).
 Just add the following to your project Podfile:

 ```ruby
 pod 'BCMagicTransition'